Frequently Asked Questions

 Transcripts ordered online are available for pick up within 24 hours at the Administration Building, Room 210, during normal business hours.
 You will be notified by Credentials Solutions via email or text once your order has been completed.
 Transcripts are also available for purchase on a walk-in basis.

 Yes.
 If you enter a physical street address for delivery, the system will offer express delivery as an option.
 We utilize Federal Express for all express shipping.

 For students attending after 1988: If you have an active NetID and password, you may sign in to UAccess Student Center and print an unofficial transcript.
 For students attending prior to 1988: Unofficial transcripts are only available on a walk-in basis from the Office of Registration, Residency & Transcripts.

-Contact our office at 520-621-3113 option 4, during office hours.
+Contact our office at 520-621-3113, during office hours.
 We will verify your identity and provide you with the necessary information to reset your student account to access University of Arizona online services.